tfeb/dsm/README.md

 This is what `dsm` lets you do: it provides a macro, `destructuring-match`, which understands lambda lists similar to `destructuring-bind`s although slightly extended, except that it it also matches against many possible lambda lists, and that matches can have 'guard clauses' which allow arbitrary additional tests before a match succeeds.

-`dsm` is not intended as a general-purpose pattern matcher: all it does is allow matching against many possible lambda lists, succeeding on the first match.
+Again,`dsm` is not intended as a general-purpose pattern matcher: all it does is allow matching against many possible lambda lists, succeeding on the first match.
 Guard clauses allow some additional tests before a match succeeds, but that's it.
 The best way to understand `dsm` is that it's a *tool for writing macros*: it's not anything more general than that.
 But as a tool for writing macros it can make your life a *lot* easier.
 It would be relatively simple to implement, on top of `destructuring-match`, a pattern-matching macro language like Scheme's `syntax-rules`although without hygiene of course[^2].

 ## The interface
 `dsm` provides a single macro: `destructuring-match`.